 In “The Key to Theosophy” p.
 230-231, H.P.
 Blavatsky says that what is due to humanity at large is “Full recognition of equal rights and privileges for all, and without distinction of race, colour, social position, or birth.”

 The phrase towards the end of the ULT Declaration which says “to fit themselves, by study and otherwise, to be the better able to help and teach others” reflects a phrase which is quoted as part of a Pledge in an article titled “The Meaning of a Pledge” which was published by HPB in “Lucifer” magazine.

 In “The Path” for February 1888, William Judge answering an enquirer said, “We must bear in mind that the true Theosophist belongs to no cult or sect, yet belongs to each and all.”

 And HPB, in the posthumously published “The Duty of the True Occultist toward Religions” remarks that, “The student of Occultism must belong to no special creed or sect, yet he is bound to show outward respect to every creed and faith, if he would become an Adept of the Good Law.”

 So about 70%, if not more, of the wording of the ULT Declaration is directly derived from the words of WQJ and HPB.
-And the expressed mission statement of the United Lodge of Theosophists is “To spread broadcast the original teachings of Theosophy as recorded in the writings of H.P.
+And the expressed mission statement of the United Lodge of Theosophists is “To spread broadcast the Teachings of Theosophy as recorded in the writings of H.P.
 Blavatsky and William Q. Judge.”